 Rigorous theoretical research and practices are essential for delivering reliable and robust data science solutions within engineering applications.

 The objective of the mathematical foundations theme is to facilitate and develop links between the theoretical researchers involved in the programme and the applied projects pursued within it.
+The aim is to to build a bridge between theory and applications across the programme.

 Theoretical research is being conducted in areas including probability theory and mathematical statistics, for translation and application to data science and engineering.